 Kotter's change management principles can be used to guide the planning and action steps that will facilitate your change initiatives.
-The following are four health IT-enabled change initiatives that may be relevant for practices:
+The following are four health-IT-enabled change initiatives that may be relevant for practices:

-- Paper to EHR: With the advancement of Meaningful Use and the increased adoption of EHR use, many practices are no longer making the initial transition from paper to EHR; however, they may be implementing other health IT-enabled change initiatives that will improve care. - Meaningful Use: When practices move to achieve Meaningful Use, enhanced patient engagement becomes a focus for many. - System Replacement: For early adopters of EHRs, many practices may be replacing legacy systems to better position themselves for new payment models or other innovative approaches to improved patient care and more efficient practice operations. - APMs: New models of care have been endorsed with the passage of the Medicare Access and CHIP Reauthorization Act, specifically APMs.
+- Paper to EHR - With the advancement of Meaningful Use and the increased adoption of EHR use, many practices are no longer making the initial transition from paper to EHR; however, they may be implementing other healthIT-enabled change initiatives that will improve care. - Stage 1 to Stage 2 Meaningful Use When practices move to Stage 2 Meaningful Use, enhanced patient engagement becomes a focus for many. - System Replacement (Rip and Replace) For early adopters of EHRs, many practices may be replacing legacy systems to better position themselves for new payment models or other innovative approaches to improved patient care and more efficient practice operations. - Patient-Centered Medical Home Model of Care New models of care have been endorsed with the passage of the Affordable Care Act, specifically, the PCMH model of care.